Author

 Metrics

 Most research software is not properly indexed.
 There are initiatives to have research software properly indexed and identified, such as the Research Software Directory, but these are far from comprehensive at the moment.
 Many repositories support uploading research software.
 For instance, Zenodo currently holds about 116,000 records of research software.
-However, there are also reports of the absence of support for including research software in repositories (Carlin et al., 2023).
+However, there are also reports of the absence of support for including research software in repositories (Carlin, Rainer, and Wilson 2023).

 Number of times code is cited/mentioned in scientific publications